How to Choose a Sales Keynote Speaker That Inspires

 Ask potential speakers how they will work with you to support your event’s goals and theme, and expect them to express willingness to explicitly support your brand and event in the ways that you need them to.

-Step 7: Solicit Feedback After the Event
+Step 7: Get Feedback After the Event

 • What did you think of the keynote presentation?